babelsociety/website/content/blog/in-depth-economy/index.md

 # Resources allocation

-Still the question remains: how we allocate different resources?
+Still the question remains: how do we allocate different resources?

-Remember that our main design decision impose that **an individual's quality of life is strictly bound to society's quality of life**, thus the most natural way to allocate resources is for **everything** to be **shared and freely accessible**, both the means of production and the results of our efforts.
+Remember that our main design decision imposes that **an individual's quality of life is strictly bound to society's quality of life**, thus the most natural way to allocate resources is for **everything** to be **shared and freely accessible**, both the means of production and the results of our efforts.

 It is important to understand that resources consumption is completely disconnected from one's production and/or effort.